-The ensuing diagram provides a helicopter view of the new Internal Audit Approach that is in the process of being rolled out.
+The ensuing diagram provides a helicopter view of the new Internal Audit Approach that has been rolled out within the Group.
 Central to this approach is the business strategy and how the current processes, systems, and people, are geared to efficiently and effectively handle the deliverables of the current business strategy at the time of review.
-The outer elements reflects the reporting elements which are noted in audit reports, either as observations and/or value-added recommendations
+The outer elements reflects the reporting elements which are noted in audit reports, either as observations and/or value-added recommendations.